 Congratulations!

-Today, we proudly congratulate Will Clark for his THINK@Ruhr Postdoctoral fellowship!
+Today, we proudly congratulate our new postdoc Will Clark for his THINK@Ruhr Postdoctoral fellowship!
 In the next three years, Will is going to compare the neural coding principles of the avian visual layers with the primates, rodents, and computational models of object recognition.

 We’re happy to announce that ACN will take place this year on August 11-12 and we’re looking forward to seeing you all again – in person!